-A service account provides Cloud Manager with permissions to deploy and manage Cloud Volumes ONTAP systems in the same project as Cloud Manager, or in different projects.
+A service account provides Cloud Manager with permissions to deploy and manage Cloud Volumes ONTAP systems that are in the same project as the Connector, or in different projects.

 Project and permissions for Cloud Manager

 Before you can deploy Cloud Volumes ONTAP in Google Cloud, you must first deploy a Connector in a Google Cloud project.
 The Connector can’t be running on your premises, or in a different cloud provider.

 Two sets of permissions must be in place before you deploy a Connector directly from Cloud Manager:

 You need to deploy a Connector using a Google account that has permissions to launch the Connector VM instance from Cloud Manager.

 When deploying the Connector, you are prompted to select a service account for the VM instance.
 Cloud Manager gets permissions from the service account to create and manage Cloud Volumes ONTAP systems on your behalf.
 Permissions are provided by attaching a custom role to the service account.

 We have set up two YAML files that include the required permissions for the user and the service account.
 Learn how to use the YAML files to set up permissions.